-17 Dec Soon everything will depend on Digital Marketing.
-I’ll tell you why
+17 Dec Soon Everything Will Depend on Digital Marketing.
+I’ll Tell You Why

 Marketing is about connecting with your customers in the right place at the right time.
-Today, this means that you will meet them in the place where they are already spending their time: the internet.
+Today, this means that you will meet them in the place where they are already spending most of their time: the internet.

-Digital Marketing is the marketing of products or services with the use of digital technologies.
+Digital marketing is the marketing of products or services with the use of digital technologies.
 Over the past decade, the technology has advanced and evolved in ways no one would have ever imagined possible.
 As long as technology continues to advance, the world of digital marketing will as well.

 There are different types of digital marketing.
 The framework RACE shows the online customer journey across the potential touchpoints.
 RACE stands for: Reach, Act, Convert, Race.
 It shows the scale and opportunity digital marketing provides.

-Below is the RACE framework is shown:
+Below the RACE framework is shown:

-- Digital Platforms: most of the interactions on the devices are through platforms like Facebook, Instagram, YouTube, Google, Twitter etc.
+- Digital Platforms: most of the interactions on the devices are through platforms like Facebook, Instagram, YouTube, Google, Twitter, etc

 - Digital Media: different paid, earned and owned communication channels for reaching and engaging with customers including advertisements, e-mails and messaging, search engines and social networks